-To remove a toilet flapper, first, turn off the water supply to the toilet.
+To remove a hard plastic toilet flapper, first, turn off the water supply to the toilet.
 Then, remove the toilet tank lid and flush the toilet until the tank is empty.
 From there, locate the flapper and unhook the chain that connects it to the flush lever.
 To fully remove a hard plastic flapper with an open loop, unclip the arms from the post on the overflow tube.
 If your flapper has closed-loop arms, pull the flapper as far as possible to one side and slide the loop off the end of the post.
-If this is impossible due to the shape of the post and the hardness of the flapper plastic, cut through the hard plastic arms of the flapper with a utility knife.
+If this is impossible due to the shape of the post and the hardness of the flapper, cut through the hard plastic arms of the flapper with a utility knife.
 Then, you can remove the flapper and replace it.

 How Do You Know if Your Toilet Flapper Needs to be Replaced?

 If your toilet won’t fill, takes a long time to fill after flushing, or if the toilet runs on and off, it’s likely a toilet flapper replacement is needed.
 The flapper is a rubberized seal that blocks the hole water rushes through to flush the toilet.
 When you turn the toilet handle, the flapper opens and sends water down to flush the toilet.
 If the flapper is in poor condition, it will not form a proper seal, causing water to leak through.

 Signs you need to replace your toilet flapper:

 - Water runs down into the toilet bowl between flushes.